 Kansas Humane Society was founded in 1888 and is one of the oldest non-profit organizations in the Wichita area.
 We take in nearly 16,000 animals every year.
 Community support is essential as we receive no funds from the city, county, state or United Way and have no affiliation with the Humane Society of the United States (HSUS).
 We depend almost entirely on private contributions and adoption fees to fulfill our mission.

 Volunteers make a tremendous difference for our organization and the animals we serve.
 Currently nearly 1,500 volunteers are involved in programs at the Kansas Humane Society and contribute an average of 80,000 volunteer hours annually.
 Volunteers help in all of our programs throughout the year and tasks range from socializing animals to working with potential adopters.
 Together, we’re creating a more humane community for all companion animals.

-- Volunteers are required to commit to a minimum of 6 hours a month for the first 6 months.
+- Volunteers are required to commit to a minimum of 2 visits per month for a 3, 6 or 12 month term.

 - Volunteers must be able to read and comprehend detailed policy and protocol information as well as being able to remember and follow shelter rules.

 - Volunteers must be able to understand and fulfill all responsibilities of their role independently.